Misha-Mayskiy/genshin-teyvatool/README.md

-TeyvaTool
+ArteFactor
 ==========

 Description
 ----------

-TeyvaTool is a multifunctional tool for players of Genshin Impact.
+ArteFactor is a multifunctional tool for players of Genshin Impact.
 The application includes three main modules:

 Critical Mass Calculator for Artifacts: Helps optimize artifact stats by calculating critical chance and critical damage.